miladjavadi/box2kit/README.md

 A $k$-order match search can be performed by matching each input segment with its $k$ nearest neighboring target codebook entries, and replacing it with the mean of their respective output codebook entries.
 The output is then re-mapped to the nearest neighboring ouptut codebook entry.

-### Affine Transform
+### Affine Transformation
-Affine transform models use Random Sample Consensus (RANSAC) to derive an affine transform\
+Affine transformation models use Random Sample Consensus (RANSAC) to derive an affine transform\
 $$\hat{q}[i]=Ap[i] + b,$$\
 which maps target latent vectors $p[i]$ to symbolically equivalent output vectors $\hat{q}[i]$.